-Try: Five points are awarded to a team for touching the ball down in the other team's in-goal area.
-This is much like a touchdown in American football.
-Conversion: Following a try, two points are awarded for a successful kick through the goal posts.
+- TRY: Five points are awarded to a team for touching the ball down in the other team's in-goal area.
+This is much like a touchdown in American football but requires the ball actually be grounded. - CONVERSION: Following a try, two points are awarded for a successful kick through the goal posts.
 The attempt is taken on a line, at least 10 meters, straight out from the point where the ball was touched down.
 This is like an extra point in American football.

-Penalty Kick: Following a major law violation, the kicking team, if in range, has the option to "kick for points."
+• PENALTY KICK: Following a major law violation, the kicking team, if in range, has the option to "kick for points."
 Three points are awarded for a successful penalty kick.
 The kick must be from the point of the penalty or anywhere on a line straight behind that point.
 The ball can be played if the kick fails.

-Drop Goal: Three points are awarded for a successful drop kick.
-A Drop kick may be taken from anywhere on the field during play.
+• DROP GOAL: Three points are awarded for a successful drop kick.
+A drop kick may be taken from anywhere on the field during play.
 A drop goal is similar to a field goal in football; however, in rugby the kick is made during the course of normal play.
 The ball is alive if the kick fails.